 The higher net losses in 2022 were primarily due to impairment charges, despite reduced operating expenses.
 The Company recorded non-cash impairment charges of $23.1 million for the fourth quarter and $26.5 million for the whole year.
 These charges are associated with the Fresh and Feed divisions, following the Company’s assessment of the net assets’ carrying amount exceeding the recoverable amount.

 Corporate overhead, encompassing general and administrative, selling, and research and development expenses, was $5.7 million for the fourth quarter.
 The overheads represent a 45% reduction from $10.4 million in the prior year, achieved through the Company’s cost reduction plan implemented in the second half of 2022.
 However, the annual corporate overhead in 2022 increased slightly to $31.6 million from $30.5 million in 2021.

-CubicFarm is optimistic about its cost reduction plan, which is projected to yield annual savings of $15.6 million in cash-based operating expenses.
+CubicFarm is optimistic about its cost reduction plan, projected to yield annual savings of $15.6 million in cash-based operating expenses.
 The plan was announced in September 2022, and the Company reiterates it is on track to achieve this goal.

 Despite the challenges faced in 2022, CubicFarm Systems Corp is determined to return to financial stability by continuing to implement its cost reduction strategy while reassessing its asset values and working towards enhancing machine sales.